Day Tripping In Dayboro - Mt Mee

-2. Continue along Dayboro Road to Dayboro, a gorgeous little township that is well worth spending some time at.
-Enjoy coffee or brunch at one of the charming little cafes here or check out the recycled and vintage chic wares of Smith & Barton Bohemian Décor, see some local art at the Dayboro Art Gallery, have a poke around the great vintage shops, book shop café and walk the town’s heritage trail (maps available at the Visitor Info in town or the Arts & Crafts cottage).
+From Brisbane, head out to Samford and continue along the main road to Dayboro, a gorgeous little township that is well worth spending some time at.
+Enjoy a take-away coffee or brunch at one of the charming little cafes, see some local art at the Dayboro Art Gallery, have a poke around the great vintage shops, book shop café and walk the town’s heritage trail (maps available at the Visitor Info in town or the Arts & Crafts cottage).

 2. From Dayboro take the road out and turn-off just outside of town to Mt Mee.
 Along the way is a llama cottage (stop and see the llamas) and Ocean View Estate Winery which does good food as well as wine.
 Towards the top of the Mt Mee ridge don’t miss a visit to the quirky memorabilia-covered tin shed that is Pitstop Café, with the most stunning views of all.